opensearch-project/opensearch-rs/DEVELOPER_GUIDE.md

   ```

-If you are running the tests in Docker, [set `vm.max_map_count` for your platform](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#_set_vm_max_map_count_to_at_least_262144) to allow OpenSearch to start.
+If you are running the tests in Docker, [set `vm.max_map_count` for your platform](https://opensearch.org/docs/latest/opensearch/install/important-settings) to allow OpenSearch to start.

 ### Cargo make

 Cargo make is used to define and configure a set of tasks, and run them as a flow.
-To see all of the Elasticsearch
+To see all of the OpenSearch
 category tasks defined

 ```sh